 Now if you’re trying to grow your retail sales, you have to believe in what you sell or you’ll never sell it.

 The conversion problems plaguing department stores, almost every franchise, and independent retailer often start with employee attitudes toward selling.

-Your employees and their training (or lack thereof) have allowed a cancer to grow on salesfloors across the world - the employee selling to the customer with their own wallet.
+Your employees and their training (or lack thereof) have allowed a cancer to grow on sales floors across the world.

 That means the employee bases all their recommendations on the amount in their own wallet.
 Their attitude implies, “I wouldn’t pay that, and of course, you shouldn’t either.”